Jorge Carpio Nicolle

-His brother was former Vice President Roberto Carpio.
+Jorge Carpio Nicolle (24 October 1932 – 3 July 1993) was a Guatemalan politician, journalist and newspaper owner and publisher.
+In 1963, Carpio the foundered El Gráfico, at one time one of Guatemala's largest newspapers.
+Carpio served as Guatemala's Ambassador to the United Nations, and formed part of the commission on human rights.
+The founder of the National Centre Union in 1983, Carpio was assassinated by firearm on 3 July 1993.

+Early life and education

+Carpio was born on 24 October 1932 in Guatemala to Roberto Carpio de la Cerda and María Luisa Nicolle.
+One of three siblings, Carpio was the brother of Roberto Carpio, a politician and Vice President of Guatemala from 1986 to 1991.
+Carpio was the cousin of the Ramiro de León Carpio, a politician, human rights procurator and President of Guatemala from 1993 to 1996.

+Educated at the Universidad de San Carlos de Guatemala, Carpio graduated with a degree in political science.

 History

 Jorge Carpio was the representation of Guatemala as a Delegate to the UN General Assembly, appointed by the Chancellor Emilio Arenales Catalan to represent Guatemala in the Third Committee of that organization in 1967.
 That year he wrote other covenants on Human Rights, Economic, Social and Cultural Rights and the Protocol on Civil and Political Rights.
 Jorge Carpio sponsored events and activities for the needy population of the country.
 He chaired the GRC and the Organization of Fire.
 Promoted the implementation of the Special Olympics for Handicapped Children and was driving several of the most important cycling laps had Guatemala.

 The Journalist

 In 1960 founded "El Grafico Deportivo" and in 1961 the weekly news, ”El Grafico del Jueves ".
 In 1963 came "El Grafico", from which it is presented as a journalist and columnist for 30 years.
 As a journalist, was president of several national and regional organizations such as: Media Advertising Federation of Central America and Panama (FEMEPCAP) between 1974 and 1975, the Advertising Media Association of Guatemala (AMPG) between 1975–76 and 77; the Media Federation of Central America between 1979 and 1982, the Guatemalan Chamber of Journalism from 1980 to 1981 (he was appointed Honorary President), the Newspaper Association of America (JV) between 1982 and 1983.
 The Media Federation of Central America (FEMECA) 1982–83.
 During his presidency of the Media Federation of Central America and Panama, won the Gold Award Kin, for advertising campaigns "We are five people and one destiny" and "Let us live in peace, violence down," which were broadcast mass and simultaneously across all media in Central America.